 JKA Maintains a Specialist Instructor Training Program

-Unlike any other karate group, the JKA offers a specialist instructor training program for students who show exceptional capability and prowess in karate.
+Unlike any other karate groups, the JKA offers a specialist instructor training program for students who show exceptional capability and prowess in karate.
 Students take a rigorous entrance exam and tests, followed by two years of intense study and practice at the Tokyo JKA HQ Dojo.
 They are required to write and submit monthly research papers on specific themes given by their instructors, thereby showing their ingenuity, willingness and devotion to karate.
 Those that successfully graduate from this program, and can meet the stiff requirements, are accepted as professional instructors.
 This very strict approach ensures that the scientific foundations and traditions of JKA karate are maintained.

 JKA Karate Has No Weight Classifications or Half-Point System